-But some things had to stay in the living room and dining room.
+Even though we moved many toys to the kids' bedrooms, some toys and games had to stay in the living room and dining room.
 Board games, toy animals, recorders, etc. all needed homes.
 Some traditional furniture pieces can provide excellent hidden storage if you're creative.

 Hidden storage that works double duty is a perfect solution too.

-Bins, baskets, shelves, dressers and hutches that do double duty as toy storage!
+So obviously bins, baskets, shelves, dressers and hutches can all do double duty as toy storage!

-How about you?
-How do you store the toys?
+How about you – do you have any tips for storing toys with style?
 Do you use kid-specific containers and toy boxes?
 Or are you a rebel like us and stash toys wherever you want?

 Way back when, these were a few places we hid/stored toys for our kids: